triopsi/th-reviews-bar/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0

-A simple review star plugin.
-Create reviews backend and copy-paste the shortcode everywhere in your post or site.
+A simple reviews plugin.
+Create and display reviews on your site or posts.

 == Description ==

 The "TH Reviews Bar" plugin is a very simple way, to show your reviews on your site or blog post.
 It's have a responsive design and is very easys to use it.
-Create new reviews on the admin panel of wordpress an copy paste the shortcode your post or site.
+Create new reviews on the admin panel of wordpress and copy paste the shortcode your post or site.
 Or use the TH Reviews Bar Widget for a list of reviews.

 = Create features =

-*   Create and manage reviews
+- Create and manage reviews
-*   Add Shortcodes in your post or sites
+- Add Shortcodes in your post or sites
-*   Responsives design
+- Responsives design
-*   Use the Widget to add the complete panel in your site or sidebar.
+- Use the Widget to add the complete panel in your site or sidebar.
-*   ratings with stars
+- 1-5 star rating

 = Bugs, technical hints or contribute =